 A large part of environmental education is carried out by the parks' authorities (i.e. natural protected areas established at the national, regional or local level - and managed by ad hoc public bodies).
-Another interesting activity at the regional level is the promotion of "ecomuseums" as instruments to maintain traditions, and reinforce the links among museums and local communities and the territory.
+Another interesting activity at the regional level is the promotion of

+"ecomuseums" as instruments to maintain traditions, and reinforce the links among museums and local communities and the territory.

-The system of environmental agencies, composed of ISPRA and the Regional and Provincial Agencies, which collect, process and monitor scientific and technical data for all environmental media (air, water, soil), coordinates activities on environmental education in order to reinforce their scientific base and improve their quality.
-For example ISPRA, during the period 2005-2010, has organized various workshops on the most important issues related to environmental education.
-In particular, in order to sensibilize the Italian public on the issue of climate change ISPRA has organized the National Climate Change conference and the Youth National Climate Change Conference (September 2007); as a follow up in 2010 has prepared a didactical kit on the impact of human activities on climate change and has conducted an analysis on the italian best practices on climate change communication.
+The system of environmental agencies, composed of ISPRA and the Regional and Provincial Agencies, which collect, process and monitor scientific and technical data for all environmental media (air, water, soil), coordinates activities on environmental education (including through a network of focal points on EfSD) in order to reinforce their scientific base and improve their quality.
+For example ISPRA, during the period 2005-2013, has organized various workshops on the most important issues related to environmental education.
+In particular, in order to sensibilize the Italian public on the issue of climate change ISPRA has organized the National climate change conference and the Youth National Climate Change Conference (September 2007); as a follow up in 2010 has prepared a didactical kit on the impact of human activities on climate change and has conducted an analysis on the italian best practices on climate change communication.
 On biodiversity issues it has realized a pilot project on orienteering into the biodiversity and various workshops.
+Finally, ISPRA has taken part to the LIFE project "Fa.Re.Na.It in partnership with the Youth Association for Tourism-CTS- dedicated to communication and training on sustainable agriculture.

-Finally, various projects on environmental education are carried out every year in formal educational institutions in collaboration with external organizations (generally environmental organizations), for example the 2007 SEARCH project on education to prevention of indoor air pollution related risks (successfully ended);the second part of the project will be more focused on awareness raising in energy use and prevention of respiratory disease in schools' indoor environment.
+Finally, various projects on awareness raising and environmental education are carried out every year in formal educational institutions in collaboration with external organizations (generally environmental organizations), for example the 2007 SEARCH project on education to prevention of indoor air pollution related risks.
+The second phase of the SEARCH was launched in 2010 focusing on energy use and children health and comfort in schools' indoor environment.
 The SEARCH II project was performed from 2011 to 2013 and it was successfully ended.

 At the international level, Italy actively contributes to the implementation of the UN-ECE Strategy on Education for Sustainable Development.
-In support to the Marrakech process, from 2006 Italy has set up and chaired a Task Force on Education to Sustainable Consumption.
-The work of the TF has led to the approval, in 2008, of guidelines for the integration of education on sustainable consumption into formal education programs
+In support to the Marrakech process, from 2006 to 2012 Italy has chaired a Task Force on Education to Sustainable Consumption.
+The work of the TF has led to the approval, in 2008, of guidelines for the integration of education on sustainable consumption into formal education programs and subsequently has set up pilot projects to apply them and to define recommendations at national level in Indonesia, Chile and Tanzania.